mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.vcd/80.Troubleshooting Guide/default.md

 ###### **Failure Alerts and Notification HDM component or operations failure details are not visible in vCenter. **

-Failures for migration/ migration back, On-Premise deployment and add On-Cloud are shown in vCenter under Tasks and Events.
+Failures for migration/ migration back, on-premises deployment and add on-cloud are shown in vCenter under Tasks and Events.
 Any failure seen due to the HDM component going down is also captured within vCenter events with the description starting with ‘<code><em>com.primaryio.hdm.'</em></code>.
 This is currently shown in HTML and Flash view of the vCenter.
 However the details for the failures are not always available in both the views, for example for vCenter version 6.5 it is available in the Adobe Flash view.
 Such information is also available in the Health Tab of HDM plugin.

 ###### **PIO Appliance not reflecting the failure status of HDM components**

-If a HDM On-Cloud component VM remains shutdown for an extended period, the failed HDM components health may not get reflected in the PIO Appliance.
+If a HDM on-cloud component VM remains shutdown for an extended period, the failed HDM components health may not get reflected in the PIO Appliance.

 However**, **the failed component will be detected and alerts can be seen in the Home -> HDM ->Administration->Health->Component Health.
 Once the component VM gets rebooted successfully, the PIO Appliance will correctly show the health of all components.
 (Ref: **CP-4647**)